humorbeing/python_github/a3c_making_baselines_for/readme.md

     - [ ] make competing loss model-learning model.
         - so, loss is going inif negative, I will try exp() on it. hope math works.
+        - problem. loss is not diverging. maybe need more data, maybe need more layers.
+            - [ ] better log
+            - [ ] more data
+            - [ ] more layer
 # Idea on model learning with competing loss
 rnn model learning network doesn't take in action vectors, instead, it generates num_action x latent vector, then decoded